Foreign Investment in Indonesia

 -

-record the experience of a business entity; and
+Maintenance of a record detailing the experience of a business entity; and

 -